hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 <center><img src="media/guide-blog-pull-request.png" width="1000" height="337"></center>

-15. Once you are satisfy with your blog entry, notify HPE DEV Team (hpedev@hpe.com) about your new submission for review.
+15. Once you are satisfied with your blog entry, notify the HPE DEV team [mailto://hpedev\@hpe.com](mailto://hpedev@hpe.com) about your new post submission for review.
 HPE DEV team will then proceed with an editorial review and will get in touch with you shortly.

 >**Note:** *Moving the blog post back to the **Drafts** column of the CMS will withdraw the PR.
 You can also continue to make changes to your blog while the blog is **In Review**.
 This will be automatically synchronized in the PR (as additional Commits).
 This will be particularly helpful when receiving feedback from the HPE DEV Team.*